Details Are Important…

 Details are important too.

 Weddings are a big undertaking and is absolutely a team effort.
 Contribution to the details, décor and ambience of the day is often how friends and family physically manifest their desire to see you achieve what you want.
 Mums sew miles of bunting, aunties bake cakes, best friends make five hundred vodka jelly shots.
-Everyone contributes to the day in the same way that all the people you have invited have in some way shape or form contributed to your development as a person.
+Everyone contributes to the day in the same way that all the guests you invite have contributed to your development as a person.

 That is why, I do photograph details as well.